irolup/Driewer/README.md

 Description of the Project
 -------------------------

 This project represents our first attempt at creating a graphics engine using shaders written in GLSL.
-It integrates the use of textures, materials, and lighting.
+It integrates the use of textures, materials, and lighting.*This project started from a school project.

 Sources
 --------